Common searched topics: Manufacturing, Label printing, Sales order

 Will inFlow push product costs?

-At the moment WooCommerce doesn’t have product cost tracking without the use of a 3rd party plug-in.
+Currently, WooCommerce doesn’t offer product cost tracking without the use of a third-party plugin.
 Though inFlow can connect to WooCommerce stores that have installed plugins, this integration doesn’t support 3rd party plugins, which means the product cost information isn’t able to be pushed from inFlow to WooCommerce.

 Product pull settings

 “Pulling” is the act of getting information from another system.
 For example, inFlow will collect data from WooCommerce.
-This means new orders and products made in WooCommerce will be created in inFlow.
+This means that new orders and products created in WooCommerce will be synced to inFlow.

 This pull setting can only be done once per product.
-After the product is pulled into inFlow, you can add more information to that product from the inFlow side, and if the product push settings are enabled, those changes will be sent to WooCommerce to keep everything up-to-date with the matching products.
+After the product is pulled into inFlow, you can add more information to that product from the inFlow side.
+If the product push settings are enabled, those changes will be sent to WooCommerce to keep everything up-to-date with the matching products.

 If you want inFlow to create products from WooCommerce, toggle on Create product in inFlow from [WooCommerce store name].
-When this setting is active, the product details that are on the WooCommerce product will be added to inFlow.
+When this setting is active, the product details from the WooCommerce product will be added to inFlow.
 This includes Images, stock levels, and prices.

 Note: If you’re setting up WooCommerce with an empty inFlow database, there’s an option for you to pull all your products from WooCommerce at the end of the setup.